Nightmare City: Contemporary

+Retrospective

-From retrospective reviews, Sight and Sound referred to the film as a "spirited, if preposterous, zombie saga" with a "deeply contrived ending".
+Sight and Sound referred to the film as a "spirited, if preposterous, zombie saga" with a "deeply contrived ending".
 John Kenneth Muir, in his review of 1980s horror cinema, referred to Nightmare City as a "cobbled together disaster".
 Muir went on to say it's not the worst zombie film of the 1980s which he felt belonged to Hell of the Living Dead.
-The assistant professor of Louisiana State University Danny Shipka described the film as "absolutely terrible in every way" as well as referring to poor make-up effects, poor acting and a plot that "makes no sense".
-In the book Zombie Movies: The Ultimate Guide, a review opined that the film is "way too silly to be taken seriously for even the briefest moments" and that it is "not a good movie, but it is a ridiculously good guilty pleasure with some genuine surprises".
-In The Zombie Movie Encyclopedia, academic Peter Dendle wrote that the film is "at the best of moments, a forced and pointless test of endurance".
+Louisiana State University academic Danny Shipka described the film as "absolutely terrible in every way" as well as referring to poor make-up effects, poor acting and a plot that "makes no sense".
+In The Zombie Movie Encyclopedia, fellow academic Peter Dendle wrote that the film is "at the best of moments, a forced and pointless test of endurance".
 Dendle described the zombies as "utterly unconvincing".
+In his book Zombie Movies: The Ultimate Guide, Glenn Kay opined that the film is "way too silly to be taken seriously for even the briefest moments" and that it is "not a good movie, but it is a ridiculously good guilty pleasure with some genuine surprises".
+Buzz McClain of AllMovie deemed that at first "[f]ans of psychotronic gorefests will rejoice", before "the plot grows wearisome".
+He added that "[w]hile there is tension, the horror elements have become comical and the froth falls flat."
+He conceded that "[t]he makeup effects are okay [...] and the low-budget production details are not necessarily distracting for a genre movie."
+Andy Dursin, video columnist for Film Score Monthly, found it "a surprisingly well-executed, low-budget 1980 thriller that offers an interesting variation on the Dawn of the Dead/Resident Evil genre of apocalyptic zombie movies."

+Soundtrack

+The film's original score was composed by Stelvio Cipriani.
+It was performed by Maurizio Guarini (keyboards), Fabio Pignatelli (bass) and Agostino Marangolo (drums), coming off the recently disbanded Goblin, a progressive rock group known for their soundtracks to several Italian genre films, including Dawn of the Dead.
+It was recording in a single session at Trafalgar Studios of Rome, on 30 July 1980.
+A pre-existing song by Grace Jones, "I'll Find My Way to You", was also included.
+It was released on LP by Cinevox to coincide with the film's release, and reissued on CD for the first time in 1997 by Lucertola Media.